Is the Philadelphia Church of God Now

 No wonder many former members become so mixed up!

-But if we take time to ask ourselves how can a group or organization really be considered "God's true church" in the first place if it has/had the identifying marks of an exploitive, abusive group and has used methods of mind control in order to exploit others (especially financially), we begin to understand what has led to all this confusion and misery.
-Deceitful organizations will use "church" as a front and then turn around and accuse other churches or groups outside theirs as being "Satan's churches" or a "counterfeit."
+But if we take time to ask ourselves how can a group or organization really be considered "God's true church" in the first place if it has/had the identifying marks of an exploitive, abusive group and has used methods of mind control in order to exploit others (especially financially), our minds begin to open as to what has led to all this confusion and misery.
+Deceitful organizations will use "church" as a front and then turn around and accuse other churches or groups outside of theirs as being "Satan's churches" or a "counterfeit."
 Anything negative that is said against them or their founder is simply brushed off as absolute "lies."
 This shuts down critical thinking.

-Contrary to what we were told in these groups, there are others in the world that are in the true church, but this does not mean they searched for a church that was called "church of God" or one that claimed to have received new revelation from God.
-Those who have been placed in the true church believe the Gospel that the Lord Jesus Christ died and rose again and that he has forgiven all our sins--past, present and future--no longer holding them against us.
-This is the important thing--understanding what He has already done for us in His finished work, and then growing to know Him, the One who now loves and accepts us unconditionally.
+Contrary to what we were told in these groups, there are others in the world that are in the true church, but this does not mean they searched for a church that was called "Church of God" or one that claimed to have received new revelation from God.
+Those who have been placed in the true church believe the Gospel that the Lord Jesus Christ died and rose again from the dead and that we can have confidence in His complete forgiveness for all our sins.
+(Hebrews 10:12; I John 2:2)

 By D. M. Williams